Last updated on July 2, 2024

 J W Benson

 J W Benson was founded by brothers, James William Benson and Samuel Suckley Benson in 1847.
 They promoted themselves as watchmakers, gold and silversmiths of Cornhill in the City of London.
-In addition to manufacturing their own watches and jewellery, they were also importers and retailers dealing in fine gemstones and precious metals.
+In addition to retailing their own watches and jewellery, they were also importers and retailers, dealing in fine gemstones and precious metals.
 The partnership was dissolved after just eight years in 1855 and J W Benson carried on alone.
-Benson was considered one of Victorian London’s most prestigious retail jewellers and he also manufactured his own watch movements.
+Benson was considered one of Victorian London’s most prestigious retail jewellers and he also possibly manufactured his own watch movements.
 The company flourished.
-As a result, Benson boasted an elite client base of British and European royalty, celebrities and wealthy industrialists and businessmen.
+As a result, Benson boasted an elite client base of British and European royalty, celebrities, wealthy industrialists and businessmen.

 Condition